I love to draw with a ballpoint pen as a Designer.

 Try it yourself:

 When you try out drawing materials, don’t just draw lines, circles, or other abstract shapes.
-Draw a form, an object, a manga character; anything you can think of.
+Draw a form, an object, a manga character; or anything you can think of.
 That will give you a better idea of a pen’s worth.
-Test them in real world conditions!

 - The ball